-Math 135, Applied Multivariable Calculus I: This course is appropriate for (1) students with no calculus background, (2) students whose high school course was not at the level of AP or IB Calculus, and (3) students with an AP-AB score of 3 or lower.
-The course focuses on calculus useful for applied work in the natural and social sciences.
+Math 135, Applied Multivariable Calculus I: This course is appropriate for students with no calculus background; however, it is different from a traditional calculus 1 and may be an appropriate course for students with a calculus background who are interested in developing mathematical modeling skills.
+This course focuses on calculus useful for applied work in the natural and social sciences.
 There is a strong emphasis on developing scientific computing and mathematical modeling skills.
 The topics include functions as models of data, differential calculus of functions of one and several variables, integration, differential equations, and estimation techniques.
 Case studies are drawn from varied areas, including biology, chemistry, economics, and physics.

-Math 137, Applied Multivariable Calculus II: This course is recommend for students who have had a strong year of high school calculus; for example, AP Calculus with an AB score of 4 or better.
-This course focuses on calculus useful for both theoretical and applied work in the mathematical, natural, and social sciences at a more rigorous level than Math 135.
+Math 137, Applied Multivariable Calculus II: This course is recommend for students who have had a successful year of high school calculus (as merely one example, AB calculus with a score of 4 or better on the AP exam).
+This course focuses on calculus useful for both theoretical and applied work in the mathematical, natural, and social sciences.
 Topics include: partial derivatives, gradients, contour plots, constrained and unconstrained optimization, Taylor polynomials, and differential equations, interpretations of integrals via finite sums, the fundamental theorem of calculus, double integrals over a rectangle.
 Attention is given to both symbolic and numerical computing.

-Math 237, Applied Multivariable Calculus III: Students who enter Macalester with an AP Calculus with a BC score of 4 or higher are encouraged to start here.
+Math 237, Applied Multivariable Calculus III: Students who enter Macalester having taken BC Calculus with a score of 4 or higher on the AP exam are encouraged to start here.
 This course focuses on calculus useful for the mathematical and physical sciences.
 Topics include: scalar and vector-valued functions and derivatives; parameterization and integration over regions, curves, and surfaces; the divergence theorem; and Taylor series.
 Attention is given to both symbolic and numerical computing.
-Applications are drawn from the natural sciences, probability, and other areas of mathematics.
+Applications drawn from the natural sciences, probability, and other areas of mathematics.

 How far do I need to go in the calculus sequence?